Mark Esser: Baseball career

-Esser made his Major League debut on April 22, 1979 against the Cleveland Indians at Cleveland Stadium.
+Esser made his Major League debut on April 22, 1979, against the Cleveland Indians at Cleveland Stadium.
 He pitched 1.1 scoreless innings in relief of Francisco Barrios.
 Seven days later, he pitched in the second and final Major League game of his career.
 Esser faced four Texas Rangers batters at Comiskey Park and retired only one of them, allowing three earned runs on one hit and two walks.
+Esser spent the rest of the season pitching for the Triple A Iowa Oaks.
+The Sox converted Esser to a starter in 1980 and he went 10–12 pitching at three levels in the Chicago farm system.

 On August 2, 1982, he and Bill Atkinson combined to throw a no-hitter for the Glens Falls White Sox.
-It would be his final season in professional baseball.
+It would be Esser's final season in professional baseball.